sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 $ kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1" | jq
 ```

-Now you can see, both APIs are available are online with lot of custom metrics are available for query.
+Now you can see, both APIs are available are online with a lot of custom metrics are available for query.
 Next, we will be writing kafka metrics to stackdriver and these APIs will help us read from it.

 Resource in details : [k8s-stackdriver/custom-metrics-stackdriver-adapter](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/custom-metrics-stackdriver-adapter)